XiaoyuanYi/WMPoetry/README.md

 python train.py
 ```

 The model will load pre-trained parameters of the encoder, decoder and embeddings from the checkpoints in the premodel path.
-If one doesn't need pre-training, please set:
+If one doesn't need pre-training, please skip the pre-training step and set set:
 ```
 self.__use_pretrain = False
 ```
-in the 20-th line of train.py.
+in the 20-th line of train.py and then directly run train.py.

 During the training process, some training information is outputed as: